lensapp/lens/docs/extensions/guides/kube-object-list-layout.md

 }
 ```

 Here we defined that `CertificateDetails` component will render the resource details.
 So, next we need to implement that component.
 Lens will inject `Certificate` object into our component so we just need to render some information out of it.
-We can use `Component.DrawerItem` component from Lens Extensions API to have the same look and feel as Lens is using elsewhere:
+We can use `Component.DrawerItem` component from Lens Extensions API to give the same look and feel as Lens is using elsewhere:

 ```typescript
 import { Component, K8sApi } from "@k8slens/extensions";